 Johnson, who has a master's degree in computer science and was at the time commuting to work in Edmonton, answered yes to all three questions.

 The partners started Sniper Action Photo in 2011.
 Their first two clients were SkyTrek Adventure Park, located about 15 minutes outside of Revelstoke, and Oyama Zipline Adventure Park, near Kelowna.
-In March 2013 Sniper Action was written up in an article for RFID Journal, and that story is what generated pretty much all of Sniper Action’s business.
+In March 2013 Sniper Action was written up in an article for RFID Journal, and that story is what generated pretty much all of Sniper Action’s subsequent business.

-In addition to doing installations at adventure parks all over North America and the Caribbean, the company will soon be doing business in Taiwan and New Zealsnd.
+In addition to doing installations at adventure parks all over North America and the Caribbean, the company will soon be doing business in Taiwan and New Zealand.
 “We haven’t needed to do much reaching out at all,” Grimsdell said.

 Within the adventure parks, Sniper Action’s cameras are often mounted high in the tree canopy, in positions that a photographer just can’t get to.
 The cameras take photos as zipline riders pass through those places wearing their RFID-enabled helmets or wristbands.